DeepPoradiya/Navigation-Bar/README.md

 - Task : React-Js

-- Topic : Install react-top-loading-bar Liabrary also implement this liabrary in our project & fetch the .env.local file variable value and this variable is used in another page
+- Topic : In newsapp project classbase component converte into functionbase component , create new project in this project fetch json data